Myselfito/PrivacyCardScript/README.md

 I made config a py file as I got lazy to make a real config file.
 If anyone wants to add anything to the script feel free.

+You must run the get cards function first every time you input a new authentication token!
+Or else script won't work.

-Any questions you may dm me on twitter @chexmdc
+Any questions you may dm me on twitter @chxmdc